edf1101/GPX-Analysis/README.md

 # Rowing-GPX-Analysis
 ## Introduction
-_GPX Analysis for rowing written in Python with a Flask/ React Web Interface_
+_GPX Analysis for rowing written in Python with a tkinter matplotlib interface_
 #### Why?
 I couldn't find the code for the old GPX analysis tool I wrote, so I'm taking the opportunity to build a better/ more robust one.